ibm-cloud-docs/openpages/choosing-a-plan.md

 ## Essentials plan
 {: #plan_essentials}

-The Essentials plan is intended for users who want to try out {{site.data.keyword.openpages_short}} or build a proof-of-concept.
-Do not use the Essentials plan for production use.
-It offers shared access to a multi-tenant {{site.data.keyword.openpages_short}} cluster.
+The Essentials plan is ideal for small organizations or departments within a larger organization who are looking to get started with a GRC solution.
+It can also be used as a non-production environment.

 ## Standard plan
 {: #plan_standard}

-The Standard plan is appropriate for production use.
-The Standard plan offers shared access to a multi-tenant {{site.data.keyword.openpages_short}} cluster that seamlessly autoscales as you increase the number of partitions you are using for your workload.

-The architecture is highly available by default.
-The service is distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.
+The Standard plan is ideal for small to medium sized organizations or departments in larger organization who are looking for expanded use of GRC solutions.

 ## What is supported by the Essentials and Standard plans
 {: #what_is_supported}